taustation-fan/taustation-fan.github.io/ships.md

 be lower on lower-level stations.

 The [Tau Tracker shows upper and lower fuel prices per gram that have been observed per station](https://tracker.tauguide.de/fuel).
+When you have it installed, it shows current prices, both measured and estimated.

 Refueling takes about 315 units per gram, which can add up to several segments for a large and empty tank.
 You can halve